 Ware and his wife have one daughter.
 When he finds free time, he makes music.

-As the Deputy Director, Tara manages all day-to-day operations of Texas Watch.
+As the Deputy Director, Tara manages all of the day-to-day operations of Texas Watch.
 Whether she's producing the annual development plan, planning fundraising events, building our family of supporters, collaborating with coalition partners, or organizing our activist base, Tara never forgets the reason why she fights.

 Tara always had a passion for rooting for the underdog.
 Her drive to help others grew even stronger during her studies at Middle Tennessee State University where she graduated Cum Lade with a degree in Sociology.
 Upon graduation, she accepted an assistantship with the College of Graduate Studies where she continued delving into the field, specifically focusing on systemic injustices and advocating for women, families, and children.
 After receiving an opportunity to spend a summer working on research in Austin, like everyone else, Tara fell in love with the city and never looked back.